Table of Contents (Quickly Jump To Information)

-Using DIY chicken coop plans to make a home for your hens is so fun – we built our own coops, and know when we need another one, we have the skill set to create it easily.
+Using DIY chicken coop plans to make a home for your hens is so fun – we built our own coops, and we know that when we need another one, we have the skill set to create it easily.

 I get lots of questions about how to build a chicken coop, what chicken coops need, what the best chicken coop ideas are to keep your hens safe, and whether you should spend a lot of money on your coop (you definitely don’t need to).